ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 (Note: gcp_target_proxy and gcp_url_map are legacy modules, despite the "gcp_*" name.
 Please use gcp_compute_target_proxy and gcp_compute_url_map instead).

-Additionally, the gcp_compute inventory plugin can discovery all GCE instances and make them automatically available in your Ansible inventory.
+Additionally, the gcp_compute inventory plugin can discover all GCE instances and make them automatically available in your Ansible inventory.

 You may see a collection of other GCP modules that do not conform to this